hmrc/accessibility/docs/common-issues/timeout-dialog-cannot-extend-session.md

 People with disabilities such as blindness, low vision, dexterity impairments or cognitive impairments may require more time to read content or to complete a task like filling in a form.

+## To resolve

+- ensure the endpoint for the "stay signed in" option is truly refreshing the user's session
+- where a second service is being passed to, this can be partially remediated by targeting both service's endpoints from the second service's timeout dialog.
+Other techniques may be necessary for where timeout's are being caused due to time spent on the second service before being passed to the first.

 ## Labels

 - wcag